- Article

 What is a sole trader?

-Setting up as a sole trader can be a straightforward process, but you’ll need to meet all the necessary legal and financial requirements.
+Registering as a sole trader is usually straightforward, but you’ll still need to meet the legal and financial requirements that come with being self employed.

 Why become a sole trader?

-Becoming a sole trader can be an ideal option if you’re looking to set up a small enterprise.
-If you’ve always wanted to run your own business, the simple structure may offer the chance to pursue your passion, while having complete control over your finances and operations.
+Becoming a sole trader can be a great option if you’re starting a small enterprise.
+If you’ve always wanted to run your own business, the simple structure gives you the freedom to pursue your passion while keeping full control over your finances and day to day operations.

-As you’re self-employed, you are responsible for paying your own taxes and keeping records of your income and expenses.
-You’re also responsible for your business debts, as you and your company are the same legal entity.
+As a self employed person, you’re responsible for managing your own taxes and keeping accurate records of your income and expenses.
+You’re also personally liable for any business debts, as you and your business are considered the same legal entity.

 How to register as a sole trader

-To register as a sole trader in the UK, the steps are as follows:
+Follow these steps to register as a sole trader in the UK:

 Step 1.
 Tell HM Revenue and Customs (HMRC) that you're self-employed and need to pay tax as a sole trader.
 You can do this by logging in to your Government Gateway account, or by creating an account if you don’t already have one, or by post.